Andrea-N-M/Commodore-Amiga500/README.md

 ## MacBook Air
 This *MacBook Air*, was released by Apple in 2020.
 It has a processor called Dual-Core Intel Core i3 with a speed of 1.1 GHZ.
-It has a storage of 251GB called Macintosh HD, has a memory of 8GB, and graphics of 1536MB called Intel Iris Plus Graphics.
+It has a storage of 251GB called Macintosh HD, has a memory of 8GB, and graphics of 1536MB called Intel Iris Plus Graphics.[^1]

 ![macbookair 2020](macbookair_2020.jpeg)